Browser does not support script.

 Although we are unable to respond immediately, we will use any information to plan future patrols

-There is no change to resident parking schemes because of CPE.
+There is no change to Newport resident parking schemes because of civil parking enforcement.

 Read about disabled parking in Newport